elainedb/flutter_claude/README.md

 # flutter_claude

-A Flutter app with Google Sign-In authentication and authorized user access control.
+A Flutter app with Google Sign-In authentication that displays YouTube videos from specified channels.

 ## Features

-- Google Sign-In authentication
+- Google Sign-In authentication with authorized email control
-- Authorized email list control
+- YouTube video feed from 4 specified channels
 - Clean architecture with BLoC state management
 - Secure configuration management
+- Video thumbnail display with publication dates
+- Launch videos in YouTube app or browser

 ## Setup

-⚠️ **Important:** This project requires Firebase configuration files that are not included in the repository for security reasons.
+⚠️ **Important:** This project requires Firebase and YouTube API configuration files that are not included in the repository for security reasons.

-Please follow the [Firebase Setup Guide](FIREBASE_SETUP.md) to configure the app before running.
+### Prerequisites

+- Flutter SDK
+- Firebase project with Google Sign-In enabled
+- YouTube Data API v3 key from Google Cloud Console

 ### Quick Setup